Please note that as programmes are reviewed regularly, the module list may vary from that shown here:

 An essential aspect of this qualification is to facilitate professional development experiences that are appropriate to your individual creative pathways.
-The programme will enable you to develop your practice in the context of the workplace, or/and generate and identify new contexts for yourself and your chosen area of study.
-This will be particularly relevant as part of the Work-related practice module and also the whole programme.
+The programme will enable you to develop your practice within the context of the workplace, or/and generate and identify new contexts for yourself and your chosen area of study.
+This will be particularly relevant as part of the Work-related Practice module but will also be a strong component within the programme.

 The modules are delivered through a variety of techniques to suit all learning styles.
 The teaching and learning strategies will include: practical sessions, workshop programmes, presentations, student-led seminars and peer criticisms.
 The assessment you undergo will be both formative and summative:

 Formative - designed to provide you with feedback on your progress and inform you of your ongoing development.
 Formative assessments, such as in-class discussions, presentations, activities, do not form part of your grade.
 You will receive verbal and/or written feedback after the formative assessments and it is very important that you reflect on both the feedback and your performance at the formative stage.

 Summative - designed to provide a measure of your achievement in respect of your performance in relation to the intended learning outcomes of your programme of study.
 Summative marks help to indicate your performance for the whole module and will determine your progression on the course.

 You will take part in work experience.
 Placements have included Rogue Designs, High House Galleries and Annie Sloan Designs.